formkit/docs-content/essentials/installation.md

 </client-only>

-Once everything is created, you can follow the instructions to install all dependencies and start a development server:
+Once this is completed, you can follow the instructions to install all dependencies and start a development server:

 <client-only>